Many Americans are critically overweight and suffer from other medical conditions as a result of their obesity or morbid obesity status.

-In 2013, nearly 160,000 patients in the U.S. had bariatric surgery – about the same number that had it in 2004.
+In 2013, nearly 160,000 patients in the U.S. had bariatric surgery which was about the same number in 2004.
 According to the American Society for Metabolic and Bariatric Surgery (ASMBS), that is only about 1% of 18 million adults who qualify for the surgery.

-Why Can’t Eligible Candidates Afford Weight Loss Surgery
+Why Eligible Candidates Can’t Afford Weight Loss Surgery

 Ultimately, insurers believe that bariatric surgery should only be administered to those as a last resort.
-However, new guidelines from the American Heart Association, Obesity Society and the American College of Cardiology in November 2013 call for doctors to address obesity head-on and to calculate a patient’s body mass index (BMI) yearly.
+However, new guidelines from the American Heart Association, Obesity Society, and the American College of Cardiology in November 2013 call for doctors to address obesity head-on and to calculate a patient’s body mass index (BMI) yearly.

 “All major surgeries are risky.
 This one is life-altering, and if there is an approach that’s less invasive and less dangerous for the patient, you want to try that one first,” says, Susan Pisano, a spokeswoman for America’s Health Insurance Plans, an insurance industry trade group.

-The problem lies that some patients believe that weight loss surgery is a cost-effective way to treat obesity, while others believe that educating kids and teens on healthy eating is more effective.
-Others talk about the safety of the procedure.
-In 1998, one in 100 died from the procedure, while today just 1 in 1,000 do.
+While some patients believe that weight loss surgery is a cost-effective way to treat obesity, others believe that educating kids and teens on healthy eating is more effective.
+Others talk about the safety of the procedure and believe that it can be a dangerous weight loss option.